carolinlawrence/carolinlawrence.github.io/index.markdown

        </div>
     </div>
 </div>

-I am senior manager and chief research scientist at <a href="https://neclab.eu/">NEC Labs Europe</a>.
-I oversee the work of the groups <a href="https://neclab.eu/research-areas/data-science/human-centric-ai"><i>Human-Centric AI</i> (HAI)</a> and Reliable GenAI Solutions (RGS).
-I'm the manager of the Human-Centric AI group, where we work on Natural Language Processing, Generative AI and agentic systems to enables human-AI collaborations that empower society.
-In HAI and RGS we build agentic AI solutions for NEC.
-Additionally, we publish at top-tier conferences and work on patent applications.

-More broadly, I am interested in designing AI systems that help people reason better, make better decisions, and maintain appropriate trust in automated systems.
-Alongside research, I contribute to the field through scientific leadership and service, including Senior Area Chair roles for major NLP conferences.
+<h1>Building human-centered, reliable AI for real-world impact and societal benefit</h1>
+<h2>Building human-centered, reliable AI for real-world impact and societal benefit</h2>

+<h3>Building human-centered, reliable AI for real-world impact and societal benefit</h3>

+I am Senior Manager and Chief Research Scientist at <a href="https://neclab.eu/">NEC Labs Europe</a>, where I oversee the <a href="https://neclab.eu/research-areas/data-science/human-centric-ai"><i>Human-Centric AI</i></a> and <i>Reliable GenAI Solutions</i> groups and lead research on natural language processing, generative AI, and agentic systems.
+My work focuses on building AI that is understandable, reliable, and useful in practice—advancing human-AI collaboration while translating research into real-world solutions, publications, and patents.

-Before joining NEC Labs, I was a graduate research assistant and PhD student at Heidelberg University.
+Before joining NEC, I was a graduate research assistant and PhD student at Heidelberg University.
 During that time I worked on reinforcement learning from human feedback for Generative AI.